 Warehouses De Pauw's score of 58 is higher than 76% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Warehouses De Pauw reported total carbon emissions of approximately 429,650,000 kg CO2e, with significant contributions from Scope 3 emissions, which accounted for about 429,650,000 kg CO2e.
-Scope 1 emissions were reported at about 310,000 kg CO2e, while Scope 2 emissions totalled approximately 122,000 kg CO2e.
-In 2023, the company’s emissions were approximately 688,442,000 kg CO2e, with Scope 1 emissions at about 346,000 kg CO2e and no reported Scope 2 emissions.
-Warehouses De Pauw has set ambitious climate commitments, aiming for net-zero emissions in Scope 1 and Scope 2 from corporate offices by 2025, and for their car park by 2030.
-Additionally, the company has committed to a 42% reduction in Scope 1 and Scope 2 greenhouse gas emissions by 2030 from a 2020 baseline, as validated by the Science Based Targets initiative (SBTi).
-This commitment also includes measuring and reducing Scope 3 emissions, which are critical given their substantial contribution to overall emissions.
-The company’s emissions data is not cascaded from any parent organization, indicating that these figures are independently reported by Warehouses De Pauw.
-The focus on significant reductions in emissions aligns with industry standards for climate action, reflecting a proactive approach to sustainability in the real estate sector.
+In 2024, Warehouses De Pauw reported total carbon emissions of approximately 429,650,000 kg CO2e, with significant contributions from Scope 3 emissions (429,650,000 kg CO2e), particularly from capital goods (134,048,000 kg CO2e) and business travel (84,000 kg CO2e).
+Scope 1 emissions were recorded at 310,000 kg CO2e, while Scope 2 emissions totalled 122,000 kg CO2e.
+The company has set ambitious climate commitments, aiming for net-zero emissions in Scope 1 and Scope 2 from corporate offices by 2025, and for its car park by 2030.
+Additionally, Warehouses De Pauw has committed to a 42% reduction in Scope 1 and Scope 2 emissions by 2030 from a 2020 baseline, as validated by the Science Based Targets initiative (SBTi).
+This target aligns with the necessary reductions to limit global warming to 1.5°C. In previous years, emissions were also substantial, with 2023 figures showing Scope 1 emissions at 346,000 kg CO2e and Scope 3 emissions at 688,442,000 kg CO2e.
+The company is actively measuring and working to reduce its Scope 3 emissions, which represent a significant portion of its overall carbon footprint.
+Overall, Warehouses De Pauw is taking significant steps towards sustainability and reducing its carbon impact in the real estate sector, with a clear focus on both immediate and long-term climate goals.

 Access structured emissions data, company-specific emission factors, and source documents